kevinakasam/BeltDrivenEnder3/README.md

 This Thing is still in progress.
 Readme and BOM will be updated soon!

 Please read the comments for more Informations.
+Feel free to contact me on Discord: kevinakasam#2097

 All parts including Voron files for the Belt Driven Ender 3 V3.